 Tone of voice

 Our verbal identity is as important to our brand as our visual identity.
 Just like our focus on clean design sets us apart from competitors, so does our focus on clear communication.
-We achieve our tone of voice by abiding by the five values we set out earlier.
+We achieve our tone of voice by abiding by five values.

 Our purpose is to transform access to education.
 To do this, we must turn complex, academic concepts into simple, accessible ideas, which everyone can understand.